 A win against Vermont was a positive development for the team that went 1-14-1 in the first half.
 The fact it was able to beat UMass-Lowell the next night showed that anything can happen in college hockey and anyone can beat any team.

 Considering what that program has gone through, this win will go down as a bright spot in a season that has largely gone south.
 Below, I will talk about whether this outcome is a sign of things to come or whether it might be a mirage.

-Dartmouth and Princeton were two other teams that had good weekends, as the Tigers picked up two ties against St. Cloud State while Dartmouth had a win/tie against UNH and Minnesota-Duluth, respectively.
+Dartmouth and Princeton also had good weekends, as the Tigers picked up two ties against St. Cloud State while Dartmouth had a win/tie against UNH and Minnesota-Duluth, respectively.
 I will talk about Princeton below, but I will wait on Dartmouth for a feature later this week.
 Both Harvard and Yale had up-and-down weekends, while Union and RPI struggled to the tune of two losses.

-The weekend’s results continued the rocky non-conference results that the ECAC has put together this season, but the saving grave has been teams like Cornell and Clarkson have been impressive.
+The weekend’s results continued the rocky non-conference results that the ECAC has put together this season, but the saving grace has been Cornell and Clarkson; they have been impressive.
 That is why both teams are currently in the top-4 of the pairwise, while others have fallen back.
-It will take a be tough to get more than two teams into the NCAA’s, but it is possible.
 The league has played a tough non-conference schedule, as a whole, and has fared decently well against top teams.

 Without further ado here are my thoughts of the week.

 Below the break: Great Response from Yale, Princeton needs to build on last weekend, Can St. Lawrence sustain it?